vqv/osu-asc-syllabus/README.md

 in the `asc-dl-academic-policies.qmd` file provided by the extension.
 Be careful with relative paths if you modify the example.

-The extension provides two custom formats: `osu-syllabus-docx` and `osu-syllabus-html`.
+The extension provides two custom formats: `osu-asc-syllabus-docx` and `osu-asc-syllabus-html`.
 The former is used to create a Word document that closely matches the template, while the latter is used to create an HTML that can be uploaded to CarmenCanvas.
 I recommend using Quarto's [conditional content](https://quarto.org/docs/authoring/conditional.html)